 • Continuing education.

-A new class of caring men and women will begin training on Tuesday, January 9, 7-9:30 pm, and continue each Tuesday through May to complete 50 hours of training.
+A new class of caring men and women will form and begin training in September, 2019, with the exact Tuesday to be announced.
+Training is every Tuesday through February, 2020, to complete 50 hours of instruction.
 Following training and commissioning, these caregivers will support hurting people in a one-on-one, confidential environment.

-For more information, contact , 972.996.0139, or talk to any of the current Stephen Ministers.
+For more information, contact Rev. April Johnson Bristow at email@example.com or 972.996.0139, or talk to any of the current Stephen Ministers.
 Look for their blue name tags in church on Sunday.